 }

-During tap compare, the HandleGetUserTap endpoint feeds the same inputs into
+During tap compare, TapHandleGetUser feeds the same inputs into goUserService.GetUser

-goUserService.GetUser and compares resp against the Python response from the tap event.
+and compares resp against the Python response.
+Meanwhile, HandleGetUser exists but isn’t

-- Point the core logic at the real datastore.
-Swap
+- Point domain logic at the real datastore.
+Flip a config or swap the write path.

 Parting words